NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/01-HelloWorld/README.md

 }
 ```

-And then, we can use the command `tsc` to compile all TypeScript files;
+And then, we can use the command `tsc` to transpile all TypeScript files;

 ```bash
 tsc